benjaminharringtonrose/crypto-notify/functions/src/scripts/experimentNewIndicators.md

 - **PC** is crucial for buy predictions and overall model balance
 - **MI** was adding minimal value and was removed to optimize the feature set

-The model now has a comprehensive set of 49 technical indicators optimized for 7-day Bitcoin price prediction, with each feature providing measurable value to the prediction accuracy.
+The model now has a comprehensive set of 49 technical indicators optimized for 7-day Bitcoin BUY/SELL prediction, with each feature providing measurable value to the prediction accuracy.

 ## 📝 **DOCUMENTATION REQUIREMENTS**